James Andrew Wynn

-James Andrew Wynn (born March 17, 1954) is an American jurist.
+James Andrew Wynn Jr. (born March 17, 1954) is an American jurist.
 He serves as a United States circuit judge of the United States Court of Appeals for the Fourth Circuit and formerly served on both the North Carolina Court of Appeals and the North Carolina Supreme Court.

 Background

 Wynn grew up in the Eastern North Carolina community of Robersonville, one of eight children.
 His family operated a farm on which he worked during his childhood.

 He holds degrees from the University of North Carolina at Chapel Hill (Bachelor of Arts, Journalism, 1975); Marquette University Law School (Juris Doctor, 1979); and the University of Virginia School of Law (Master of Laws, Judicial Process, 1995).

 Early career

 Following graduation from law school, Wynn served for four years on active duty in the Judge Advocate General's Corps, U.S. Navy.
 He was stationed in Norfolk, Virginia.
 He continued his service for 26 more years in the U.S. Naval Reserve, which included service as a military judge.
 He retired in 2009 at the rank of captain.

-Following his active-duty military service, Wynn briefly served as an Assistant Appellate Defender for the State of North Carolina before joining the Eastern North Carolina law firm of Fitch & Butterfield—later known as Fitch, Butterfield & Wynn.
+Following his active-duty military service, Wynn briefly served as an Assistant Appellate Defender for the State of North Carolina before joining the Wilson, North Carolina law firm of Fitch & Butterfield—later known as Fitch, Butterfield & Wynn.